grntovspyn/TreeHouse-Project-5/README.md

 # TreeHouse-Project-5
  Project 5 - Blog with Slim

 Blog style project that allows you to create, update, and delete posts.
 The posts can have comments and tags added.
+Multiple tags can be inserted by seperating each tag by a comma.
 Database interactions are done with Eloquent ORM.

 ### Installation ####